For mobile analytics tracking, here the key things should we take into consideration when measuring mobile platforms and the user behaviors.

 2) You need to go create the mobile analytics profile for mobile.

-What are you waiting for?
-Digital analytics experts should already be thinking about creating profile to measure the mobile space, and the first easy thing you could do is create a segment of analytics data around mobile browsers or your mobile site (m.site).
+Digital analytics experts should already be thinking about creating a profile to measure the mobile space, and the first easy thing you could do is create a segment of analytics data around mobile browsers or your mobile site (m.site).

-Analytics tools are useless without measuring the site’s contribution to outcome or key events.
+Analytics tools are useless without measuring the site’s contribution to the outcome or key events.

-The important thing we’ve learned in web site analytics on measuring what worked or not worked against outcomes (downloads, sales, registrations, shares, etc.) need to scale to mobile analytics practice as well.
+The important thing we’ve learned in website analytics on measuring what worked or not worked against outcomes need to scale to mobile analytics practice as well.

 Events could be tied to some unique mobile interaction events.
 Could be, but not limited to…